nsquared-team/draw-attention/readme.txt

 * Improved: Snappier animation for switching between hotspot more info content
 * Improved: Updated qTip, Featherlight, Mobile Events, and Images Loaded scripts to latest versions
 * Added: Always visible option for hotspots to help make them obvious - needed for cases where the active areas of the image aren't immediately obvious
+* Added: Able to create multiple color schemes for hotspots - have more than one color hotspot per image!

 = 1.7.1 =
 * Fixed: Missing detail images on some server environments